geeknoid/Undertaker/README.md

 * `--root-assemblies` lets you specify the set of root assemblies.
 This is a text file containing the names of assemblies, one per line.

+* `--test-method-attributes` lets you specify the set of attributes that mark a method as a test.
+This is a text file containing the fully qualified names of the attributes, one per line.
+If this is not supplied, a default set of well-known names is used.

 * `--dead-symbols` lets you specify the path to the file where the report on dead symbols should be written.
 This report contains a list of all the symbols that are defined in the assemblies but are never referenced by any other symbol.